sam7r/GERRM-Boilerplate/README.md

 # GERRM Developer Boilerplate

-At present this boilerplate is to aid in a quick start to the development of a React application and should not be used for production purposes.
+Boilerplate to aid in a quick start development of a React application using the following technologies.

-#### Application stack:
+- GraphQL
-- Node/Express
+- Express
 - React
-- Relay / GraphQL (TODO)
+- Relay (TODO)
 - MongoDB

-Task runner: Webpack (with Hot Loader)
+Bundler: Webpack (with React Hot Loader)
 Dependency manager: NPM

-Application TDD suite: TBC | (Mocha & Chai & Sinon) (TODO)
-Frontend BDD suite: TBC | (Karma) (TODO)

-## Setup
+## Usage
+Recommended **Node v5.X.X**
-Providing you currently have Node installed on your machine go ahead and run the following command.
+Providing you currently have Node installed on your machine go ahead and run the following command
 ```
 npm install babel-cli webpack webpack-dev-server -g
 ```

-Then go to the root of the folder and pull/update your dependencies.
+Then go to the root of the project and run
 ```
 npm install
 ```

+***Before your run the application be sure to setup a mongoDB instance and seed following the instructions below.***

 You should now be ready to launch your app.
 Run the following and go to http://localhost:3000